Summary in English

 About Samu Aaramaa Photography – Nature as a Way of Life

 Welcome to my world of Nordic nature.
 I am Samu Aaramaa, a Finnish nature photographer based in Tampere, with roots in the rugged plains of Kauhava.
-So, I was born in 1982 in Kauhava, South Ostrobothnia, Finland.
+I was born in 1982 in Kauhava, South Ostrobothnia, Finland.

 For me, photography is more than a technical pursuit or a hobby—it is a lifestyle and a profound way to connect with the world around us.
 I often describe nature as ”medicine without a pill,” a place to slow down, find focus, and discover meaning in the quiet moments of everyday life.